 The work culture in Germany has a reputation of being completely different to what the rest of the world is used to, and to some degree this is correct.
 Germans put a huge emphasis on clear communication and punctuality.
 Working hours are spent on work and nothing but work.
 Interactions in the workplace are formal and generally speaking Germans keep their personal and professional lives separated.

-Working hours, labor laws and labor rights that you should be aware of
+Working hours, labor laws and labor rights

 The German work week averages at 40 hours per week, and maxes out at 48 hours.
 You could still work up to 10 hours per day if you want to, as long as your average hours per day don’t exceed 8 hours over a 24 week period.